-The INC/DEC button allows you to either add to or subtract the delta value.
+The INC/DEC button allows you to either add to or subtract from the drop time or trigger time.
 INC for increase and DEC for decrease.

 For example, on every iteration of a loop you can change the drop start time, make the drop smaller or bigger, and move when the flash fires.